Gaddafi loyalism: Raid on Katibat Al-Awfiyah brigade

 On 23 August, Interior ministry spokesman Abdelmonem al-Hur claimed that more than a hundred tanks and twenty-six rocket launchers were seized from an alleged pro-Gaddafi militia (named Katibat Al-Awfiyah, or Brigade of the Faithful), during a government raid on their campsite in Tarhuna.
 The operation ended with one of the fighters killed, eight wounded and thirteen detained—including the commander—and accused of being linked with 19 August Tripoli bombings.
 Three fighters managed to escape.

 Death of Omran Shaban

 Omran Shaban, the man held most responsible for the extrajudicial killing of Gaddafi, was abducted by suspected Gaddafi loyalists in Bani Walid in July.
 He was imprisoned and tortured for two months before being released in September due to government pressure on Bani Walid.
 He was sent to France for medical treatment, but died of his wounds the same month.
-The rebels responsible have so far eluded capture or death.
+The rebels responsible have eluded capture or death.